It’s pumpkin pieeeeee tiiiiiimme.

 - Remove from oven and let cool completely before loosely covering with plastic wrap or foil and transferring to the refrigerator to fully set for 4-6 hours, preferably overnight.

-- Once cooled, gently lift bars out of dish and slice into 9 bars.
+- Once cooled, gently lift bars out of dish and slice into 9 bars (amount as original recipe is written // adjust if altering batch size).
 I also sliced the edges off mine for appearance, but this is optional.

 - Serve with coconut whipped cream and an additional sprinkle of cinnamon, nutmeg, and/or pumpkin pie spice (optional).
 Store leftovers in the refrigerator up to 3 days, though best when fresh.